smasongarrison/syllabi/MegaSyllabus.md

-- 200 points of your grade will be determined by your best two exams.
+- 150 points of your grade will be determined by your best 5 quizzes
     - The final is not optional.
-- 50 points of your grade will be determined by completing engagement activities.
+- 25 points of your grade will be determined by completing engagement activities.
 - 100 points of your grade will be determined by your best two short assignments.